Waterfall camping in Australia with showers

 Binghi Station

-27 sites · RVs, Tents4000 acres · NSW
+34 sites · RVs, Tents4000 acres · Silent Grove, NSW

 Binghi Station Located approximately 4.5hours from Brisbane, Queensland, or 1.5 hour drive west of Tenterfield, New South Wales.
 Binghi Station, once a large sheep station, was a thriving tin and gem mine from the late 1800 to mid 1900.
 Set on 4,000 acres of natural granite rock country and untouched overgrowth of lush tea tree bushlands, the sheer beauty of the land will, without a doubt, leave you breathless of its raw natural beauty.
 Binghi Station surrendered to the ravaging bush fires of 2019, however, after this devastation came some much needed rainfall which brought hope; the creation of new life in the form of rich, vibrant green country not seen since the 1980’s.
 You can explore endlessly on this raw outback property.
 Discover secret hideouts, come and enjoy a swim under our flowing waterfall (for those brave enough to during the winter months!) and simply relax and soak in pure wildlife beneath a million stars in the night sky.
-We strongly recommend access by 4WD only as the entry 6klm driveway is rugged and very bumpy in most places due to heavy rain fall past 12 months.
+Binghi Station is designed for the 4x4 enthusiasts.
+In other words we strongly recommend access by 4WD only as the entry 6klm driveway is very rugged and bumpy in most places due to heavy rain fall past 12 months.
 Please ask for more details if necessary should you have any concerns based on your equipment.
 Its an ongoing maintenance.
-The Secret Gorge site is suited to swags, tents and camper trailers.
-It is not suited for Caravans over 15' due to a tight corner.
-Other site locations are suited to off-road 4WD caravans and camper trailers.
+Its the 4x4 adventure.
+We would rather talk it down than up:-) ps One thing we can say you will never get bogged on our driveway no matter the rain fall as its very compacted despite its authentic rough character.
+The Secret Gorge site is suited to tents, camper trailers and smaller length caravans.
+All our other site locations are suited to off-road 4WD caravans and camper trailers.
 Binghi Station - an extraordinary place to make some truly wonderful family memories. :-)

 Pets